unipartdigital/udes-open/addons/udes_stock/README.md

  - `dont_scan`: don't require scanning the destination location;
  - `scan` (default): the system will require scanning the destination location and it will validate it by checking if it's a child of the pick parent destination location;
  - `suggest`: before require scanning (as per above 'scan'), the system will suggest one or more locations for dropping (NB: such list may be empty; in that case, nothing will be displayed);
- - `enforce`: as 'suggest', but the system will require (by validating the scanned location barcode) dropping in one of the suggested locations (NB: if the list is empty, any child of the pick parent destination location would be valid).
+ - `enforce`: as 'suggest', but the system will require (by validating the scanned location barcode) dropping in one of the suggested locations (NB: if the list is empty, any child of the pick parent destination location would be valid);
+ - `enforce_with_empty`: as 'enforce', but empty locations will be always sent separately, if not included among the suggested ones.

 `u_drop_location_policy`:
  - `exactly_match_move_line`: the system will suggest the location that is already expected for the move line;